 Meat products – that means, bones, blood, meat of all sorts and bone meals.
 They’re difficult to compost well and tend to really attract pests.

-Milk products – dairy products are another grey area.
+Milk products – dairy products are another gray area.
 The primary reason for not including them in compost is that they attract pests.
 In small doses, well buried under lots of yard waste, you might be OK.

 Used personal products – that means diapers, feminine hygiene products and any other item soiled with human blood or waste.